john-osullivan/groupbot/README.md

 - Representatives : relationship to Members.

 ### Members
 A Member contains all the information a user would want to interact with in the group.
-Specifically, members perform roles, have responsibilities, and gather points.
+Specifically, Members perform Roles, give/receive Tasks, host/attend Events, and edit InfoPages.
 It has the columns:
 - Preferred Name (Optional String)
 - Role (Many to Many)
 - Doing Tasks (Many to Many)
 - Giving Tasks (Many to Many)
 - Points (Integer)
    It also inherits a great deal of properties from relationship backrefs, like:
 - 'user'
 - 'group'

 ### Roles
-A role is part of a group, has a description, comes with some responsibilities, and also gives people the power to assign some types of responsibilities.
+A Role is part of a group, can be held by multiple Members, has a description, can both give and receive Tasks, and can have Permissions assigned to it (once they're a thing).
 It also comes with a title, because of course.
 The columns are:
 - Name (Required String)
 - Group (Foreign Key)
 - Description (Long String)
 - Doing Tasks (Many to Many)
 - Giving Tasks (Many to Many)
    Inherited from relationship backrefs:
    - groups -> Group
    - members -> Member